Employee Retention Strategies

 When employees build relationships at work, they no longer feel awkward and self-conscious and can contribute more.

-Social onboarding improves employee value, and in turn, minimizes employee churn.
+Social onboarding improves employee value and, in turn, minimizes employee churn.

 Show Them a Great Culture They Are A Part Of